syl22-00/pocketsphinx.js/README.md

 To build an application, this is a good starting point as it illustrates the different components decribed in this document.
 In that demo, three different grammars are available and the app can switch between them.

+# 7. Test suite

+There is a test suite being developed in `tests/js`, it makes use of [QUnit](http://qunitjs.com/cookbook/).
+There is a README file inside the folder.

-# 7. Notes about speech recognition and performance
+# 8. Notes about speech recognition and performance

 If you are not familiar with speech recognition, you might need to take some time to learn some of the concepts, mainly: